Top questions to ask at a university open day

 - Do they hold interviews or is selection based entirely on your Ucas application?

 - How do they feel about gap years and deferred entry applications?

-- Is it an advantage to get your application in early?
+- Is there any benefit in getting your application in early?

 What the course will be like when you’re there – suggestions from a careers adviser